 I do not know of many towns in the world that sit right between two jaw-droppingly beautiful lakes as Interlaken does.
 The lakes offer all kinds of opportunities from water sports to simply picnicking and swimming at the beaches if you visit during the summer.

 The Old Town

 Like Lucerne, Interlaken is also home to a historic city in the form of its Old Town.
 It is filled with old medieval Swiss architecture dating back to the 1200s and is a delight to walk around.
 One site not to be missed is the 13th-century Interlaken Monastery & Castle.

-If you want to see some endemic wildlife from the Swiss Alps then a short hike up to the Wild Park is certainly worth it.
-You will find the park next to the Hard-Kulm Cableway in Interlaken Ost and you will be able to see species like marmots, ibex, and more.
+If you want to see some endemic wildlife from the Swiss Alps then a short hike up to the Alpine Wildlife Park is certainly worth it.
+You will find the park just above the Harder-Kulm Cableway in Interlaken Ost and you will be able to see species like marmots, ibex, and more.

 To see some of the best views of Interlaken, take the Harder-Kulm Cableway up to Harder-Kulm.
 At the top, you can Interlaken with its lakes on either side and views into the Swiss Alps.